 The Reason for Restless Nights

 Netflix and social media may be keeping you up at night, but so could distracting thoughts.
 Regardless of age, more than two-thirds of Americans told us a busy mind kept them from falling asleep at night.
 Experts have suggested a few tips to help soothe a worried mind, including embracing the chaos.
 Setting aside some scheduled time during the day to worry about things that could be bringing you down (and how to fix them) could help free your mind at night when you’re trying to sleep.
-Relaxation techniques like meditation can also help reduce stress and calm the mind when you’re ready to climb into bed.
+Relaxation techniques can also help reduce stress and calm the mind when you’re ready to climb into bed.